v-liujxu/windows-iotcore-docs/windows-iotcore/manage-your-device/WindowsDebugger.md

 * `bcdedit /store c:\EFIESP\EFI\Microsoft\Boot\BCD -debug on`

 	* This command turns on debugging on the device

+If the `EFIESP` partition could not be found in your device, , you'll have to mount the volume yourself if you want.
+You can use `mountvol` to get the GUID via SSH.
+        mkdir C:\EFIESP
+        mountvol C:\EFIESP \\?\Volume{ae420040-0000-0000-0000-200000000000}

 On the developer PC, get the COM port number PORT assigned in the system for the USB-to-TTL cable.
 This will be available in Device Manager under "Ports (COM & LPT)".